Talking about dementia isn’t easy. Coping with it is even harder.

 Hence the importance of keeping track of symptoms when you notice them.

 It’s a chicken/egg-first situation.
-Both dementias are characterized with Lewy bodies in the brain.
+Both dementias are characterized by Lewy bodies in the brain.
 But they start in different regions.

 - DLB is dementia that affects the mind.
 As it attacks mental abilities, movement will become affected.
 You’ll see it as one of three patterns.